jlquinon/Chat-Application/README.md

 # Chat-Application
-Two-way chat communication using WebSockets
+Two-way chat communication project using WebSockets to speak to another instance of the program.

 ## Foreword
 This application was built on a Windows 10 64-bit system.
 I have not tried the application on any other operating system.
 Please follow the guidelines to ensure proper functionality.